mindspore-lab/mindcv/configs/vit/README.md

 ### Validation

-- To validate the trained model, you can use `validate.py` and specify the path of the trained model in `--ckpt_path`.
+To validate the accuracy of the trained model, you can use `validate.py` and parse the checkpoint path with `--ckpt_path`.

 ```
 python validate.py -c configs/vit/vit_b32_224_ascend.yaml --data_dir /path/to/imagenet --ckpt_path /path/to/ckpt